mogden16/TradierTDA_Trader/README.md

 ## <a name="how-it-works"></a> How it works (in a nutshell)

-There are many ways to run this bot:
+- There are many ways to run this bot:
+  - BROKER
+    - You can specify your broker (TD or Tradier and can be changed via config.py)
+  - ALERTS
     - You can run it using Trey Thomas's way of using TD API to scan alerts (gmail alerts)
     - You can run it scanning discord notifications
+  - TECHNICAL ANLYSIS
-- You can filter these alerts (discord & gmail) to run a technical analysis before you trade it
+    - You can filter these alerts (discord & gmail) to run a technical analysis before you trade it (can be turned off in config.py)
-- right now this is just configured using Hull Moving Average & QQE (trending up/down while not being overbought/oversold)
+    - Right now, this is just configured using Hull Moving Average & QQE (trending up/down while not being overbought/oversold)
+  - WEBSOCKET
-- The open positions will then be continuously scanned and updating in pricing.
-Depending on the strategy, it will sell out of the position.
+    - Open positions in Mongo will be picked up by the TD Websocket API (if turned on) and will continuously give you an update on pricing.
+Depending on the strategy, it might sell out of the position
+* To assist in getting your websocket set up, I recommend watching this video: (Part Time Larry - TD Websocket) https://www.youtube.com/watch?v=P5YanfJFlNs
 ### **Thinkorswim**

 1. Develop strategies in Thinkorswim.
 2. Create a scanner for your strategy.
 (Scanner name will have specific format needed)
 3. Set your scanner to send alerts to your non-personal gmail.
-4. When a symbol is populated into the scanner, an alert is triggered and sent to gmail.
+4. When a symbol is populated into the scanner with "buy" or "buy_to_open", an alert is triggered and sent to gmail.

 ### **Discord**

-1. I personally use https://www.teklutrades.com/FlowAnalysis, I think he's very knowledgeable and a great programmer.
+1. I personally use https://www.teklutrades.com/FlowAnalysis, I couldn't recommend his work enough.
 2. It's $40/month but the alerts are formatted well.

 ### **Trading Bot (Python)**